Want to Start a Business in Connecticut?

 The Connecticut Business and Industry Association is a strong advocate of businesses in Connecticut.
 The association’s mission is to build Connecticut as the number one state when it comes to availability of jobs, growing businesses and economic growth.
 With the support of thousands of member companies, the association is able to support small businesses and startups within the state.

-Connecticut’s Business Response Center, enables entrepreneurs gain access to information on starting, growing and relocating a business in the state.
-The agency has friendly customer specialists, who assists in providing guidance – free of charge.
-The CBRC also has available support services and resources which entrepreneurs can take advantage of.
+AdvanceCT enables entrepreneurs to gain access to information on starting, growing and relocating a business in the state.
+The agency has friendly customer specialists, who assist in providing guidance – free of charge.
+AdvanceCT also has available support services and resources which entrepreneurs can take advantage of.

 CTNext is an innovation ecosystem in Connecticut that supports startups and entrepreneurs by allowing them to gain access to business resources and tools, guidance and networking opportunities so they can start on the right track and accelerate the success of their venture.

 Stamford Innovation Center is an entrepreneurship and innovation hub that supports a community of creative professionals, small business owners, freelancers, artists and entrepreneurs by enabling them access to helpful resources such as classes, events, and workspace.

 Axis901 is a creative, energetic and supportive coworking space where like-minded people work and grow together.
 It is designed for entrepreneurs, founders, innovators, freelancers and professionals who want to collaboratively work with other creative minds and develop innovative ideas.
 Most of Axis 901’s members are web marketers, e-commerce firms, authors and a lot more.

 Connecticut Business Incubator Network

 The Connecticut Business Incubator Network’s goal is to promote economic development by initiating business incubation activities that will create new jobs, start businesses and generate new investments.
 It has 7 participating incubator programs, each one located all throughout Connecticut.
 These facilities house over 64 small businesses.